chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/For-Alex/Wallowing in Despair.md

 > In my experience of being an outsider, I succeed when I gain the respect of an insider who is willing to say to other insiders "This guy is probably wrong, but worth taking seriously".

-- General statement about how you know when you've "made it" to a milestone when learning something without any prior background: an "insider" tells others to listen to him, even if he's probably wrong.
+- The author's definition of being welcomed into a language community is when an "insider" tells others to listen to him, even if he's probably wrong.

 > You are an opinion leader.
 False modesty is common, and admirable, but support of the "worth taking seriously" type from you, or Freeman, or Hegemann would have a huge impact.

-- Getting support from core contributors would grealty impact the author's work
+- Getting support from core contributors would greatly impact the author's work.

 > The OO world has a ton of experience harvesting idioms and such.
 It shouldn't be ignored.
 Also, other academic fields have experience in such things.
 My wife's a professor of veterinary medicine, and they do it.
 I've been at retreats where veterinarians (because of their rules for continuing education, a mix of academics and practitioners) talk about practices.
 Dinnertime conversation is boring to the outsider, fascinating to the insider, because they're a community of practice that is explicit about what they are.
 Most programming communities are, too, but don't acknowledge it, which makes their teaching broken - or, rather, focused on a minority that can get through the hazing of broken teaching.

-- General statement about all fields of work needing to document and discuss/explain "best practices" to one another, which the programming community (and FP communities specifically) do not tend to do.
+- The author believes that all fields of study need to document their idioms (best-practices?) and discuss them.
+The author says that programming communities (and FP communities specifically) do not tend to do this.

 > A canny move in the development of PureScript would be to elevate the status of people who write documentation.
 "Nobody gets paid to directly work on X" is true of many technologies.
 Some have more success at documentation.
 Why?